 Statistics show that Americans are in need of Prosthodontists more than ever.
 Out of the 35 million Americans that are missing teeth, 15% of the edentulous (lacking teeth) population have dentures made each year.
 The ones most affected by edentulism are the economically disadvantaged, and the geriatric population.

 The ratio of edentulism within the geriatric population is 2 to 1.
 That means that nearly 23 million of the aging population are missing all of their teeth.
 That is a staggering number!

 While the number of fully edentulous people is high, the partially edentulous affects a larger number of the adult population.
 With the numbers increasing over the next 15 years to nearly 200 million adult individuals with partially missing teeth.

 For the restoration of your smile – of course!
 However, Prosthodontist play a major role in your dental health.
-Those that are missing all or some of their teeth will experience jawbone deterioration, loss of chewing ability which can affect the food they eat and their nutritional intake.
+Those that are missing all or some of their teeth will experience jawbone deterioration, loss of chewing ability which can then affect the food they eat and their nutritional intake.